Sahil-502/Infra-CLI-Guide/kill-command.md

 | **SIGSYS**    | 31     | Bad system call                                        | Invalid syscall attempted                             |

-🔹 Realtime Signals (34–64)
+### 🔹 Realtime Signals (34–64)
-    • SIGRTMIN → SIGRTMAX are Realtime signals.
+- SIGRTMIN → SIGRTMAX are Realtime signals.
-    • They’re not fixed in meaning – used by apps and systemd.
+- They’re not fixed in meaning – used by apps and systemd.
-    • Example: systemd services use them for notifications.
+- Example: `systemd` services use them for notifications.

-🔹 Grouping Signals
+### 🔹 Grouping Signals
 👉 By Category
     1. Process Control
         ○ SIGTERM (15) – polite stop